+When you think of long tail keywords, check the field for anyone who's there already.
 Google makes it simple for you to gauge competitiveness for specific terms with the operator “allintitle”.

 For example, let’s say you had a new content idea and you wanted to target the phrase “SEO small business San Diego”.
 You could quickly do an allintitle search.

 The results tell you that there are already 100 websites that have a dedicated page to this search term.